bustardcelly/blog-to-markdown/blog-posts/2016/02/04/http-to-https/index.md

 ## Defining an Elastic IP
 By associating an Elastic IP to an AWS instance, you are essentially reserving a static IP for your instance that won't change as long as it is associated in your account.

-> I won't go into detail about Elastic IPs, so please refer to the documentation if interested: [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html).
+> I won't go into detail about Elastic IPs, so please refer to the documentation if interested: <a href="http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html" target="_blank">http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/elastic-ip-addresses-eip.html</a>.

 To assign an Elastic IP to your newly launched instance: